Kim Burgess

-Kimberly "Kim" Burgess is a fictional character from the American police procedural Chicago P.D., played by Marina Squerciati.
+Kimberly "Kim" Burgess-Ruzek is a fictional character from the American police procedural Chicago P.D., played by Marina Squerciati.
 She made her first appearance in the pilot episode "Stepping Stone", which was broadcast on NBC on January 8, 2014.
 At the start of the show, Burgess was a patrol officer of the Chicago Police Department's 21st District.
 She also appears in a recurring role in Chicago Fire.
 As of season 12, she was promoted, and is presently a detective with the Intelligence Unit.

 Casting

 On August 28, 2013, Nellie Andreeva from Deadline Hollywood reported that actress Marina Squerciati had been cast in the regular role of Kim Burgess in Chicago Fire spin-off series Chicago P.D.
 Burgess was initially billed as "a feisty, sassy former flight attendant-turned-cop whose beauty belies a formidable inner strength."
 Following the conclusion of the first season, Squerciati was prepared to go back to her paralegal job, until NBC renewed Chicago P.D. for a second season.

 Squerciati took maternity leave from the show in March 2017, and Kim made her temporary departure in the season four episode "Last Minute Resistance".